 What Does A Good Start Ambassador Do?

-CIT is known for its community, where everyone is seen as an individual and where students are on first-name terms with their lecturers.
+MTU is known for its community, where everyone is seen as an individual and where students are on first-name terms with their lecturers.
 Good Start helps to make this felt amongst our new first year students, from the very beginning by ensuring students feel supported, informed and that they belong.

 - Good Start Ambassadors are real students, with real names, sharing real experiences for new students to learn from.
 Good Start develops each year with ideas brought to the table by Good Start Ambassadors which allows the programme to remain relevant, fresh and current.